Siguza/cl0ver/README.md

 A tfp0 patch for iOS 9, based on the Pegasus/Trident vulnerabilities.

+### Download

+Precompiled binaries can be obtained from [here](https://github.com/Siguza/cl0ver/releases).

 ### Building

-(Precompiled binaries can be obtained from [here](https://github.com/Siguza/cl0ver/releases).)

-On macOS with XCode and XCode command line tools installed:
+On macOS with XCode and XCode's command line tools installed:

     make